 That's the problem.

-This this is a let me just let me just fire both barrels.
+This is a let me just let me just fire both barrels.

-The left in this country, the extreme left, the far left, and the media are not gonna stop until in their minds people in this c this country, whoever's alive whenever it happens, pay for slavery.
+The left in this country, the extreme left, the far left, and the media are not going to stop until, in their minds, people in this country, whoever's alive, whenever it happens, pay for slavery.

 And then you have the Democrats ready to pounce on that.